 In March 1862, his father who had always been vocal in his pro-slavery views and in his support for the Confederacy was shot and killed by an anti-slavery neighbour.

 Bill and his brothers were quick to avenge their father’s murder, and the neighbour responsible was killed as also was a Union soldier who had tried to intervene.
 That same night Bill made the decision to flee and join up with William Clark Quantrell’s Confederate guerrillas operating in Missouri.
 This was not his first attempt to do this.
 On a previous occasion he was thwarted when along with his brother James and a friend Judge Baker, they were intercepted by Union troops.
 Bill and James managed to escape but Judge Baker did not.
-He was later released after having professed his loyalty to the Union but fearing that he would lose his job as a Judge he now turned against his friends issuing a warrant for their arrest.
-In revenge the Anderson brother’s lured Baker and a colleague to a local store where trapped and threatened with death the two men were forced to seek shelter in the cellar.
+He was later released after having professed his loyalty to the Union but fearing that he would lose his job as a Judge, Baker now turned against his friends issuing a warrant for their arrest.
+In revenge the Anderson brother’s lured Baker and a colleague to a local store where ambushed the two men were forced to seek shelter in the cellar.
 Bill ordered the store set alight and both men were burned to death.

-Following the murder of Judge Baker, Bill and his brother James went into hiding until in July 1862 along with another friend William Reed they formed their own gang and together robbed and intimidated the locals.
+Following the murder of Judge Baker, Bill and his brother James went into hiding until in July 1862 along with another friend Bill Reed they formed their own gang and together robbed and intimidated the locals.
 This wasn’t enough for Anderson however and he wanted to be seen to be fighting for the Confederate cause.